Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - Transactional applications (OLTP) and mixed OLAP/OLTP environments.
 - Data integration and analytics pipelines using SQL Server Integration Services (SSIS) or Analysis Services (SSAS).
 - Applications requiring high availability, disaster recovery, and compliance assurance.

+The service is offered per DB instance.
+Each instance consists of:

+- 8 vCPUs
+- 16 GB of RAM
+- 500 GB of Storage

 #### Features and Advantages